 My nerves up to that point were fairly raw.

-I truly believed Lucky was my last child, and mentally, I shut a lot of doors the day he was born.
+I truly believed Isaac was my last child, and mentally, I shut a lot of doors mentally and emotionally the day he was born.

 Stepping day by day toward delivery had me facing my fears and concerns head on, and sometimes I handled them well, other times with not so much courage.